 Instagram Ads Step #1: Researching Your Competitors

-If that Instagram account uses a Facebook pixel for remarketing (a form of advertising where you target users with ads who have previously visited your website), when you return to Instagram, you should be served with ads featuring the products you browsed on their site.
+If that Instagram account uses a Facebook pixel for remarketing (a form of advertising where you target users with ads who have previously visited your website), when you return to Instagram, you should find ads on your feed featuring the products your browsed.

 Instagram Ads Step #2: Creating Your Campaign Objectives

-Before we get into the nitty-gritty of actually creating an Instagram ad, let’s talk about campaign objectives.
+Before we get into the nitty-gritty of actually creating Instagram ads, let’s talk about campaign objectives.
 A campaign objective is what you want people to do when they see your ads.

 For more information, here’s a guide on how to create and install a Facebook pixel within Facebook’s Ads Manager.